CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 ## setMatchUpStatus

-- Sets either matchUpStatus or score and winningSide; values to be set are passed in outcome object.
+Sets either matchUpStatus or score and winningSide; values to be set are passed in outcome object.
+Handles any winner/loser participant movements within or across structures.

 ```js
 const outcome = {